kpchi/hackaguide/Pre-Planning/Attendee Communication.md

 ### Volunteer Helpdesk

 Plan to setup a Volunteer Helpdesk at an easily accessible location in your event.
 The Helpdesk should be the main point of contact between Organisers, Volunteers, Sponsors and Attendees.
-Aware of what's going on in the hackathon its responsibilities include:
+Aware of what's going on in the hackathon the helpdesk's responsibilities include:
 	- Answering questions on Slack, Social Media (Facebook, Twitter)
 	- Answering questions on-site
 	- Directing people to the right mentors and vice-versa.